fluent/fluent-bit-docs/pipeline/processors/metrics-selector.md

 {% endtabs %}

-Note that processor is only effective on the YAML format.
-Also, processor elements should be located under input or output plguins' definitions.
+All processors are only valid with the YAML configuration format.
+Processor configuration should be located under the relevant input or output plugin configuration.

 Metric\_Name parameter will translate the strings which is quoted with backslashes `/.../` as Regular expressions.
 Without them, users need to specify Operation\_Type whether prefix matching or substring matching.